 Whale Watching Tours – Hermanus Meeting Point

 Hermanus New Harbour is the meeting point for these tours.
 There is quite a bit of parking available on the harbour which is great – and toilet options!
 I would recommend aiming to arrive at the Hermanus New Harbour 45 minutes before the kick-off time for your whale watching trip.
 The reason for this is you will need to find a park and get sorted.
 Then tickets need to be collected and there are full information and safety briefing prior to each Hermanus whale watching trip.

 The next option for whale watching in Hermanus is a Marine Big 5 Safari Tour.
 These tours meet at the Great White House and then head down to the Hermanus Harbour.
 This tour covers whale watching but also includes a trip to a shark cage diving vessel to view great white sharks and Dyer Island and Geyser Rock for dolphins and seals.
 Soup and bread are then provided after the trip.

 Hermanus Whale Watching Tours – Gansbaai Meeting Point

 Gansbaai also offers Half-Day White Shark Cage Diving Tours.
-Each cage takes up to 5 people at a time and 20 minutes is spent in the cage.
+Each white shark cage takes up to 5 people at a time and 20 minutes is spent in the cage.
 All diving equipment etc is included.

 Basically, neither whale watching tour is better – it is more about what you want to see.
 Hermanus whale watching tours are more likely to see Southern Right Whales and Gansbaai whale watching tours more likely to see Bryde’s Whales.
 But hey these animals swim and it’s not that far between the two so you can easily see a mix!

 Whale Watching Day Trips from Cape Town